-We are an international network of healthcare professionals, researchers and consumers preparing, maintaining, and disseminating systematic reviews of randomised control trials for treating cystic fibrosis and other genetic disorders (haemoglobinopathies. coagulopathies and inborn errors of metabolism).
-Our editorial base is located within the Department of Women's and Children's Health, University of Liverpool and based at the Institute in the Park which is part of Alder Hey Children's NHS Foundation Trust, Liverpool, United Kingdom.
+We are an international network of healthcare professionals, researchers and consumers producing systematic reviews of evidence for treating cystic fibrosis and other genetic disorders (haemoglobinopathies. coagulopathies and inborn errors of metabolism).
+Our editorial base is located in Liverpool, UK.

 On 11 February 2019 we were delighted to welcome friends old and new to the official opening of our new office, including the Chief Medical Officer for England, Professor Dame Sally Davies and Mr Stephen Briggs.
 The office has been funded through contributions from the UK CF Trust and the University of Liverpool.
 We are proud to name it in honour of one of our former editors Dr Sarah Walters OBE who sadly passed away last year.
 More information about Dr Walters and the event can be read here.

 Mr Stephen Briggs (Dr Walters' husband) is pictured here opening the office with Professor Alan Smyth (Co-ordinating Editor), Tracey Remmington and Nikki Jahnke (Managing Editors); with Professor Michael Beresford (Brough Chair, Professor of Child Health at University of Liverpool) and Professor Dame Sally Davies looking on.